amcolash/kotor-gui-editor/README.md

 Once you have those tools in your `PATH`, you should be all set to go using my tool!

+## License

+All of my code written is under the `MIT` license.
+All `xoreos-tools` code is under `GPL3`, there is a clear division in the repository between the two.

 ## Something Broken?

 If you find a bug, please let me know on the [deadlystream post](https://deadlystream.com/topic/8226-visual-kotor-gui-editor-kge) or make an issue on Github!